Opinion polling on the second Trump presidency

-Trump's presidential approval ratings declined over the first ten months of his second term and were consistently low overall.
+Trump's aggregated presidential approval ratings declined over the first year of his second term and remained consistently low overall.

+In a larger context, Trump's approval rating (Gallup polling) after the first year of his second term was the lowest of any president since 1977.

 This article summarizes the results of polls taken during the second presidency of Donald Trump which gather and analyze public opinion on his administration's performance and policies.
+At the time when Donald Trump began his second term, his approval rating was 47%, the second lowest approval rating at the start of a presidential term in polling history, second only to his own first term.

+Throughout 2025 to 2026, Trump's approval rating has steadily declined to an average of 36 to 37%.
+In August 2026, Trump was the second most unpopular president at this stage of his presidency in the history of polling going back to the 1940s (the worst being Richard Nixon just days before resigning the office).

 Nationwide job approval ratings

 Polls marked with a (R) or (D) have been identified by FiveThirtyEight (prior to its dissolution on March 5, 2025) as having Republican or Democratic funding, respectively.